psbrandt/clawlab/README.md

 - Database : [MongoDB](http://www.mongodb.org/)
 - Pub/sub system (optional) : [Faye](http://faye.jcoglan.com/) you will need
   [Node.js](http://nodejs.org/) for that and run `npm install faye`
+- Image manipulator : [ImageMagick](http://www.imagemagick.org/) not mandatory
+if you don't add or edit avatars

 Be sure to have a running MongoDB server on port `:27017`